stites/stites.io/about.md

+---
+layout: default
---- layout: default title: "About Me" ---
+title: "About Me"

-{{ title }}

-Greetings reader!
+---

 Thanks for taking a personal interest in me.
 To reiterate for clarity, in case you've wound up on the wrong page, my name is Sam Stites - I'm an engineer interested in